12 questions for Elliot, our new apprentice!

 How did you choose the profession of developer?

-You spent some time at École 42, can you tell us more about that?
+You spent some time at École 42; can you tell us more about that?

 Something you like to do in life?

-You've been at Antistatique for a few weeks now, what has surprised you the most and why?
+You've been at Antistatique for a few weeks now — what has surprised you the most and why?

 What is your vision of the web and how do you imagine contributing to it?

-Why an ocean and not space?
+Why an ocean rather than space?

 Beach or mountains?

-Artificial intelligence, do you use it?
+Artificial intelligence — do you use it?
 How do you see it?

 What does a typical day look like for you at Antistatique?